The boutique translation agency: small is beautiful

 A boutique marketing translation agency is based on one simple concept: that translating marketing material takes more than just language skills – it takes real marketing know-how.
 For clients working with Asian languages, a specialist firm’s mastery of context and culture is key.

 What’s more, boutique firms understand their target market and can offer more than language skills.
-Each member of the specialised team brings deep expertise across specific subject areas or industries, like marketing, technical or medical translations.
+Each specialized team member has expertise in specific areas such as marketing, technical or medical translations.

 Many boutique agencies offer more than simple document translation by going even further to help clients gain relevancy in their local market.
 They offer services like creative writing, Linguistic Quality Assurance (LQA) App Translations and SEO optimised localisation services.